nforgeio/neonKUBE/Images/neon-registry-cache/README.md

 # Image Tags

-The following image tags identify archived images which will not be deleted but are not maintained.

-* `2.6.0, 2.6, 2`

 Supported images are tagged with the Git branch, image build date, and Git commit and an optional **-dirty** suffix if the image was built from a branch with uncommitted changes or untracked files.

 The most recent production build will be tagged as **latest**.

 From time-to-time you may see images tagged like `:BRANCH-*` where **BRANCH** identifies the Git source branch where the image was built from.
 These images are used for internal development purposes only and **should not be used production** as they may not actually work and may also be removed or updated at any time.

+The following image tags identify archived images which will not be deleted but are no longer maintained.

+* `2.6.0, 2.6, 2`

 # Description